pluralsh/documentation/pages/03-plural-features/07-pr-automation/02-testing.md

 ---
-title: PR Automation Testing
+title: PR automation testing
-description: Tools and Strategies for Testing your PR Automations
+description: Tools and strategies for testing your PR automations
 ---

 Testing template code is always a bit of a challenge.
 In the case of a Plural PR automation, you can always experiment using our UI, but if you need more thorough QA we provide two testing strategies: